MicrosoftDocs/well-architected/well-architected/services/networking/azure-firewall.md

 > [!div class="checklist"]

+> - Maintain inventory and backup of Azure Firewall configuration and policies.
-> - Use logs for monitoring.
+> - Leverage diagnostic logs for firewall monitoring and troubleshooting.
-> - Use tags when possible to allow traffic through the firewall.
+> - Leverage Azure Firewall monitoring workbook.
-> - Use workbooks.
+> - Regularly review your policy insights and analytics.
-> - Use the Azure Firewall connector in Microsoft Sentinel.
+> - Integrate Azure Firewall with Microsoft Defender for Cloud and Microsoft Sentinel.

 ### Recommendations